Acute Pneumonia from Infection by Multidrug-Resistant Bacteria– A Growing Concern

 Hospital-acquired infections (HAI) are transmitted through direct contact from hospital staff, patient-to-patient transmission, inadequately sterilized instruments, and invasive interventions.
 Bacteria cause most HAIs, with Staphylococcus aureus and Pseudomonas aeruginosa ranking among the top causative pathogens of HAI.
 It is estimated that more than 2 million HAI occur annually in the U.S. and about 1.2 million occur in Europe.
 Moreover, the steady rise in antibiotic resistance within the last decade has dramatically increased the medical burden associated with HAI.

-Current Treatment of Hospital-Acquired Infections
+Current Treatment of Hospital-Acquired Pneumonia

-The current standard of care for hospital-acquired infections is antibiotic therapy, many times given as a combination of up to three different drugs.
+The current standard of care for hospital-acquired pneumonia is antibiotic therapy, many times given as a combination of up to three different drugs.
 However, the recent emergence of virulent, antibiotic-resistant bacteria has severely limited the effectiveness of modern antibiotics, leading to increased morbidity and mortality.
 Recent reports indicate that up to 60% of infections are resistant to the best antibiotics available.
 This is especially true for P. aeruginosa and S. aureus (e.g. Methicillin-resistant Staphylococcus aureus, MRSA), which are among the bacteria being targeted by Aridis’ monoclonal antibodies.

 Advantages of Monoclonal Antibodies as Anti-Infectives